Learning rewards for robotic ultrasound scanning using probabilistic temporal ranking: Probabilistic temporal ranking

 Given that learning from demonstration typically aims to require only a few trials, numerical inference under the fully Bayesian generative model described above is tractable, particularly if a sparse Gaussian process prior is used.
-However, in the case where a greater number of demonstrations or comparisons is available, we can perform maximum likelihood inference under the fully probabilistic model above in an end-to-end fashion, using the architecture in Fig.~\ref{fig:arch}.
-Here, we can replace the Gaussian process with a single layer fully connected network (FCN), $r_\psi(\mathbf{x})$, with parameters $\psi$, since single layer FCN's are known to approximate Gaussian processes \cite{neal1996priors}, and minimise a binary cross entropy loss over the expected comparison outcome alongside a variational autoencoder (VAE) objective,
+However, in the case where a greater number of demonstrations or comparisons is available, we can approximate the fully probabilistic PTR model above with a deterministic model that can be trained in an end-to-end fashion, using the architecture in Figure~\ref{fig:arch}.
+Here, we replace the Gaussian process with a wide single layer fully connected network (FCN), $r_\psi(\mathbf{x})$, with parameters $\psi$, since single layer FCN's with i.i.d Gaussian weights are known to approximate a sample from a Gaussian processes \citep{neal1996priors} as model width tends to infinity.
+This approximation is trained by minimising a binary cross entropy loss over the expected comparison outcome alongside a variational autoencoder (VAE) objective,